UNISvalbard/Geo-UAV/_sources/content/lessons/regulations/regulations.md

 ````{margin}
 ```{admonition} Note
 :class: note
-The remote pilot must always interrupt the flight with UAS when its continuation could pose a risk to a manned aircraft.
+The remote pilot must always interrupt the flight with UAS when its continuation could pose a risk to the manned aircraft.
 ```
 ````

 ````{margin}
 ```{admonition} Safe distance
 :class: note
 The _safe distance_ will depend on the subcategory of the operation.
-As a general rule, the heavier the unmanned aircraft, the farther it should be flown from nonparticipants to make the operation safer.
+As a general rule, the heavier the unmanned aircraft, the farther it should be flown from nonparticipants to make the operation safer
 ```
 ````